John McQueen

 John McQueen (February 9, 1804 - August 30, 1867) was an American lawyer and politician.
 He was U.S. Representative from South Carolina and a member of the Confederate States Congress during the American Civil War.

 Early life and education

 Born in Queensdale in Robeson County, North Carolina, near the town of Maxton, North Carolina, McQueen completed preparatory studies under private tutors and was graduated from the University of North Carolina at Chapel Hill.
-He subsequently studied law.
+He subsequently studied law in Marlboro District, S.C. now known as Clio, South Carolina.
 He was admitted to the bar in 1828 and commenced practice in Bennettsville, South Carolina.
 McQueen served in the State militia in 1833–37.
 He was an unsuccessful candidate for election in 1844 to the 29th United States Congress.